janat08/socialNetwork/README.md

 qr code needs to be linked in email
-3 subcategories pick for event fixed upsertCategory
+3 subcategories pick for event fixed upsertCategory change browseEvents to use datePicker in range mode

 Schema
 user > post> owner> user